-(36 CFR 800.4 (a)(2) and (b) and (c)) Architectural survey within APE 1/15/16 begins to document properties eligible and listed for the National Register of Historic Places.
-(36 CFR 800.4 (a)(2) and (b)) Architectural survey approved by Maine 5/29/16 Historic Preservation Commission.
-Thistorie Treser various Commission.
-(36 CFR 800.4 (c)) MaineDOT requests State Historic Preservation Officer 5/31/16 (SHPO) concurrence regarding National Register eligibility for properties within the APE.
-(36 CFR 800.4 (c)) MaineDOT receives concurrence on properties that are 6/16/16 eligible for the National Register of Historic Places from the SHPO.
-(36 CFR 800.2(c)(5) and 800.3 (f)) In addition, the Federal agency may invite other entities with a "demonstrated interest in the undertaking" to June 2016 participate as consulting parties.
-Examples include local historic preservation June 2010 officials, historic preservation groups, community organizations, individual property owners, and other stakeholders.)
-(36 CFR 800.2 (a)(4)) Section 106 Consulting Party meeting #1 held in Topsham.
+1/15/16 (36 CFR 800.4 (a)(2) and (b) and (c)) Architectural survey within APE begins to document properties eligible and listed for the National Register of Historic Places.
+5/29/16 (36 CFR 800.4 (a)(2) and (b)) Architectural survey approved by Maine Historic Preservation Commission.
+5/31/16 (36 CFR 800.4 (c)) MaineDOT requests State Historic Preservation Officer (SHPO) concurrence regarding National Register eligibility for properties within the APE.
+6/16/16 (36 CFR 800.4 (c)) MaineDOT receives concurrence on properties that are eligible for the National Register of Historic Places from the SHPO.
+June 2016 (36 CFR 800.2(c)(5) and 800.3 (f)) In addition, the Federal agency may invite other entities with a "demonstrated interest in the undertaking" to participate as consulting parties.
+Examples include local historic preservation officials, historic preservation groups, community organizations, individual property owners, and other stakeholders.)
+7/11/16 (36 CFR 800.2 (a)(4)) Section 106 Consulting Party meeting #1 held in Topsham.
 The Section 106 process and identification of National Register eligible and listed properties was discussed.
 MaineDOT's architectural survey, determination of eligibility, and the SHPO concurrence on eligibility were provided to the consulting parties.
-7/11/16 Consulting party Points of Interest offered: Bridge is on the cover of the local phone book and the Bowdoin College Catalog 7711710 Individuals selected the Topsham/Brunswick community because of its historic character included the bridge Business decisions currently pending outcome of bridge project Designation of the state of the stat Existing bridge is unique, it matters, and provides important connection between two villages Bridge is part of a continuous stretch of historic elements approaching Brunswick Downtown from Bowdoin College through downtown Brunswick, over the bridge and up to Topsham Village; it contributes overall magnitude to driving/walking/biking experience; is the connecting link that holds it all together

-Placement of a new bridge could alter the falls significant to early settlement of the Brunswick/Topsham area and an important visual element Bicycle/pedestrian accommodations required Section 106 points offered: APE should be expanded to include the approaches on the Brunswick side to allow consideration of cumulative effects MaineDOT responded to numerous technical questions regarding feasibility of different rehabilitation options (36 CFR 800.2 (a)(4)) Section 106 Consulting Party meeting # 2 held in 8/18/16 Brunswick.
-John Buxton & Bill Doukas (MaineDOT) talk about the inspection.
+Consulting party Points of Interest offered: Bridge is on the cover of the local phone book and the Bowdoin College Catalog Individuals selected the Topsham/Brunswick community because of its historic character included the bridge Business decisions currently pending outcome of bridge project Existing bridge is unique, it matters, and provides important connection between two villages Bridge is part of a continuous stretch of historic elements approaching Brunswick Downtown from Bowdoin College through downtown Brunswick, over the bridge and up to Topsham Village; it contributes overall magnitude to driving/walking/biking experience; is the connecting link that holds it all together ē Placement of a new bridge could alter the falls significant to early settlement of the Brunswick/Topsham area and an important visual element Bicycle/pedestrian accommodations required Section 106 points offered: APE should be expanded to include the approaches on the Brunswick side to allow consideration of cumulative effects MaineDOT responded to numerous technical questions regarding feasibility of different rehabilitation options 8/18/16 (36 CFR 800.2 (a)(4)) Section 106 Consulting Party meeting # 2 held in Brunswick.
+John Buxton &amp; Bill Doukas (MaineDOT) talk about the inspection.
 APE boundaries were discussed and MaineDOT's architectural survey, determination of eligibility, and the SHPO concurrence on eligibility were provided to the consulting parties.
 Justification of the APE was provided specifically why the Topsham Historic District and the Brunswick Historic district were not included.
 Route 1 severs Brunswick from the Cabot Mill, resulting in a lack of cohesion between resources.
 Loss of historic structures between the intersection of Route 24 and parts of Bowdoin Mill Island results in a loss of cohesion; therefore, the APE remains as is, concurred with by SHPO Consulting parties inquired about the individual eligibility of the Cabot Mill complex.
 An attendee indicated he/she was aware that it had been determined individually eligible as part of another project with a federal action.
 Consulting parties requested that the concurrence from that project be included into the record of this project.
 The concurrences were included as appendices to the Determination of Effect.